agb32/cosmadoc/docs/source/faq.md

 # Frequently Asked Questions

 Here is a list of frequently asked, or otherwise useful questions.
 If you have a question you'd like to see here, please let us know.
-For COSMA8-specific questions, please see the COSMA8 FAQ LINK
+For COSMA8-specific questions, please see the [COSMA8 FAQ](cosma8.md#cosma8-faq)

 ## How do I best formulate my questions to the support staff?